Agnwx/life-hates-pain/README.md

-# mission-of-life
+# Mission of living

-Mission of life.
+Life is the source of pain, so we pursue happiness, and every action we take should make the living happy.